DanRyuzaki/sis-ima-webhub/README.md

 A SPA-PWA-based Student Information System built using the Flutter SDK, designed to streamline student data management for Immaculate Mother Academy, Inc. (406747).

 As part of a system acquisition initiative led and developed by Ryuzaki Systems, this project was designed and implemented by the college students from National University – Fairview:
- - Aziel Tornea
+ - Az.
+T. *will reveal the name once permitted.*
- - Patrick Oliveros
+ - Pa.
+O.  *will reveal the name once permitted.*
- - John Gabriel Tadeo
+ - Jo.
+Ga.
+T. *will reveal the name once permitted.*
- - Darren Avila
+ - Da.
+A. *will reveal the name once permitted.*

 The system supports progressive web application (PWA) functionality, ensuring cross-platform accessibility and a seamless user experience across devices.

 ### ⌨๋࣭ ⭑✮💻₊ ⊹ Technologies